-Before implementing the instructions in this section, ensure several EBS volumes have already been created for a AWS SoftNAS Cloud® instance OR several VHDs for VMware vSphere based SoftNAS Cloud® VM.
+Before implementing the instructions in this section, ensure several EBS volumes have already been created for a AWS SoftNAS® instance OR several VHDs for VMware vSphere based SoftNAS® VM.

-These EBS volumes or VHDs provide the underlying storage for SoftNAS Cloud® storage pools.
+These EBS volumes or VHDs provide the underlying storage for SoftNAS® storage pools.
 Whenever a volume or VHD is added, it begins as a raw disk which means that the disk has no partitions.

 Note: Before disk devices can be assigned to a storage pool, the disks must be partitioned.